Tow Vehicle Sizing

 Not only should the ratings be strictly adhered to, it is advisable to leave a safety margin.
 The amount of safety margin varies with the person suggesting it, but a commonly agreed upon minimum is 20%.

 Each vehicle has numerous weight ratings, or restrictions, as determined by the manufacturer.
-When towing, we are not only concerned about the vehicle and cargo weight, but also the additional weight that the trailer will place upon the vehicle.
+When towing, we are not only concerned about the vehicle and RV, but also the additional weight that the trailer will place upon the vehicle.